autorope/donkeydocs/docs/parts/actuators.md

 Arduino can be used in the following fashion to generate PWM signals to control the steering and throttle.

 For now the Arduino mode is only tested on the [Latte Panda Delta (LP-D)](https://www.lattepanda.com/products/lattepanda-delta-432.html) board.
-However it should be straigtforward to use it with Raspberry Pi / Jetson Nano (instead of PCA 9685).
+However it should be straightforward to use it with Raspberry Pi / Jetson Nano (instead of PCA 9685).

 Refer to the below block diagram to understand where things fits in.